Upload Source Videos from Your Device

 Click Upload video.

-The Add source videos dialog opens.
-At the top, Source video limits lists the upload rules for the workspace.
+The Add source videos dialog opens, with Source video limits at the top.

 3. Choose videos from your computer